 What is a Shiley 6 Cuffless Fenestrated Tracheostomy Tube?

-The Shiley 6 cuffless fenestrated tracheostomy tube is a specific type of tracheostomy tube that does not have a cuff.
-This is beneficial because it reduces the risk of damage to the tracheal wall.
+A Shiley 6 cuffless fenestrated tracheostomy tube is a specific type of tracheostomy tube manufactured by the Shiley brand.
+The “6” typically refers to the size (6 mm inner diameter).

 What is a Cuffed Fenestrated Tracheostomy Tube?